suzannerohrback/somaticCNVpipeline/README.md

 ========================================================================================================================
 Code for this section is not yet prepared for release THIS IS NOT INTEGRATED INTO THE PIPELINE
+  The python files are data dumps to show how I constructed these approaches I have tried to indicate the lines that need modification with a ##########Note but make no guarantees I found everything

 Includes code used to simulate data for both
-  1, Identifying the copy number state dependence of noise 2, Creating false positive CNV calls
+  1, Identifying the copy number state dependence of noise (copynumbernoise.py) 2, Creating false positive CNV calls
   3, Creating true positive CNV calls
 The data files I used are NOT included here, as there are hundreds of them